WHAT TO BRING

 All anglers are responsible for purchasing their own licenses.

 Licenses can be purchased online.
-For non residents the price is $34 per day, or $180 for the season.
-Fishing some backcountry rivers also requires a separate backcountry license.
-This requires a non resident purchase a full season license.
+For non residents the price is $ NZD per day, or $264 NZD for the season.
+Fishing some backcountry rivers also requires a separate DESIGNATED WATERS LICENSE.
+This also requires a non resident purchase a full season license.
+Fishing without the right license can result in a fine of $5,000 and seizure of gear.

 Make sure that you check out the fishing regulations for where you plan to fish before anything else.